feliciengoudou/webb_good/content/publication/publication1/example/index.md

 ---
-title: 'The Employment Effects of Non-compete Contracts: Job Retention vs. Job Creation'
+title: 'The Employment Effects of Non-compete Contracts: Job Retention versus Job Creation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   #-
   #- Robert Ford

 # Author notes (optional)